chaoyan1037/UFLDL-Tutorial-Exercise/README.md

 stanford_dl_ex
 ==============

+The exercise is originally from https://github.com/amaas/stanford_dl_ex

+I finished the exercise and add my code in the final solution.

-Programming exercises for the Stanford Unsupervised Feature Learning and Deep Learning Tutorial
+Solution to programming exercises for the Stanford Unsupervised Feature Learning and Deep Learning Tutorial

 This repository contains starter code for the tutorial at http://ufldl.stanford.edu/tutorial